Right to counsel

 While a state may have many statutes, court decisions, or court rules governing appointment of counsel for a particular subject area, a "Key Development" is a statute/decision/rule that prevails over the others (example: a state high court decision finding a categorical right to counsel in guardianships cases takes precedence over a statute saying appointment in guardianship cases is discretionary).

-For tuberculosis specifically, a person with active tuberculosis subject to a petition for commitment to a tuberculosis treatment center may request a hearing and if it is "...determined that the person cannot be present because of his condition, he must be given notice of this fact and of his right to have counsel and witnesses present at the hearing.
+A person with active tuberculosis, who is unwilling or unable to accept treatment and is a danger to public health, can be hospitalized immediately at a tuberculosis treatment center for up to 15 days.
+M.G.L. ch.
+111, §94A(a), (c) and (e).
+After 15 days, the person must be released or a petition must be filed in accordance with M.G.L. ch.
+111, §94C for commitment.
+Alternatively, where "...any active tuberculosis patient in a municipal, county, state or private sanatorium or hospital indicates his desire to leave the institution against the medical advice," that person may be detained in their current institution and a petition pursuant to M.G.L. ch.
+111, §94C will be immediately filed, or the person will be transported to a tuberculosis treatment center where they can be detained for 15 days and released, or a petition pursuant to M.G.L. ch.
+111, §94C will be filed.
+M.G.L. ch.
+111, §94B.
+Where a petition under M.G.L. ch.
+111, §94C has been filed, the person may request a hearing and if it is "...determined that the person cannot be present because of his condition, he must be given notice of this fact and of his right to have counsel and witnesses present at the hearing.
 In the latter case, the court shall appoint legal counsel to represent the person’s interests at the hearing if he does not have his own legal counsel."
 M.G.L. ch.
 111, §94C(1).

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.